PatiphanAK/PatiphanAK/README.md

-# Hi, I'm Patiphan👋
+# Hi, I'm Patiphan 👋

-I am a lifelong learner with a love for mathematics and coding.
+I am a lifelong learner with a passion for mathematics and coding.
+I focus on fundamental concepts in **Discrete Mathematics**, including Number Theory and Set Theory, to strengthen my foundation in **Mathematical Analysis**.
+My studies particularly emphasize sequences and subsequences, formal definitions of continuity and limits, and principles of real analysis and geometry.

+My goal is to build a solid theoretical foundation that enhances my problem-solving abilities in both pure mathematics and applied computational fields.
 <a href="https://me-v2-orpin.vercel.app/" target="_blank">More About me</a>

 ## 🖥 Programming & Tools